vicflora/vicflora-graphql-api/examples/Queries/Canto-VicFlora-integration.md

 **TLDR;**

 At the end of the document is a query that will get you the entire lookup table.
-You only need the lookup table for tha hierarchy, as the name matching I can do at my end.
+You only need the lookup table for the hierarchy, as the name matching I can do at my end.
 I could use some help to set up things properly at my end too (I can write a separate document for that).